It’s time to design a sustainable California.

 From Months to Minutes: Pioneering New Technologies to Protect Island Biodiversity

-The problem with Islands: Islands represent only 5% of the earth’s land area, and yet they are some of the most biodiverse regions on earth.
+The problem with Islands: Islands represent only 5% of the earth’s land area, and yet they are some of the most biodiverse regions on Earth.
 They link together the world’s oceans and support the health and livelihoods of communities worldwide.
 Unfortunately, islands are also extinction hotspots.
-Invasive species and habitat have dramatically transformed shocking numbers of island landscapes, culminating in species loss and ecosystem collapse.
+Invasive species and habitats have dramatically transformed shocking numbers of island landscapes, culminating in species loss and ecosystem collapse.